SciTools/iris/docs/src/installing.rst

 To ensure your setup is configured correctly you can run the test suite using the command::

-    python setup.py test
+    pytest

-For more information see :ref:`developer_running_tests`.
+For more information see :ref:`test manual env`.

 Custom Site Configuration